Post was originally written in April of 2023. See 2026 Updates half way through this post

 About 20 years ago, the boss came to me and said we needed a visibility room.
 I reserved a room and set up our first project room.
 We put all of our goals on one wall, all of our deadlines on another, all of our projects on one wall, and all the metrics showing how we were not performing to our goals on another wall.
 Lots of charts and graphs and a lot of using printers and plotters to make everything look skookum.
 Management loved it and said this is how we are going to run our business.
 I had a meeting to show how to use it and had everyone give me updated charts.
 Everybody was happy.

 The next month, only half the people showed.
-The next month, they told me to cancel the status meetings because they could just go into the room and review the info whenever they wanted.
+The following month, they told me to cancel the status meetings because they could just go into the room and review the info whenever they wanted.
 I updated the room for several months but I realized nobody was looking at it.
 I stopped updating charts and nobody said anything.
 The next year, we get a new senior manager that says we need a visibility room.
 I updated all the charts again and the same cycle happens and I eventually stop updating and nobody notices.

 Over the years, I moved to different locations and organizations but I always seemed to be involved with the visibility rooms but they eventually began calling them Oobeya rooms which is Japanese for “Big Room”.
 They were popularized by Toyota and brought to many manufacturing companies as part of a LEAN production system.
 I made a lot of Oobeya rooms and they always were great for a couple of months but eventually I realized I was the only one updating and reviewing them.
 At one time I was the project manager of 6 different groups so I had 6 different oobeya boards that I was taking care of.
 I was the King of Oobeya .
 But I never really liked them because I never could get teams to update their own info, or management to visit the rooms to make them useful.

-Then we retired and my project management career was now focused on organizing our plan to travel 6-9 months per year.
+Then we retired and my project management career was now focused on organizing our plan to travel 9-10 months per year.
 We needed a way to organize our short term plans, long term plans and bucket lists.
 We needed a travel Oobeya room and I am the King of Oobeya.
 But we moved to a 1500 sq. ft house, then our son and his partner moved back in with us for a bit, and I didn’t have any extra “big rooms” to create my dream of white boards, maps, and big travel calendars with post it notes all over it.
 We also plan to be on the road a lot, and I don’t want to be like those old managers that are “unable” to access the room.
 Luckily I am married to another project management professional, and she knew how to create our virtual Oobeya room that we can access all over the world.
 We just set ours up using free Miro software and it was really fun.
 Miro is essentially a virtual, endless whiteboard, with lots of cool templates.
 And accessible where-ever we happen to be.
 It’s pretty close to being in a project room with post-its, markers, and a lot of great ideas.

 We first started with our bucket list of destinations, organized by continent, that we want to visit.
 These are places we haven’t visited or want to return to see again.
 This is list is going to be continually modified and added to….